 It is specified that the Mi-8AMT has been modified for the subsequent installation of medical modules, a side boom with a winch, and additional internal fuel tanks.
 The helicopters received a ramp with an electro-hydraulic drive to facilitate loading and unloading, including wheeled vehicles.
-This will also allow for the transportation of long loads.
+This will also allow for the transportation of long cargo.

 Yeltsovka Air Enterprise was established in 2009 on the basis of a structural subdivision of NAPO named after V.P.
 Chkalov.
 The company's helicopter fleet includes 19 Mi-8T helicopters, 9 of the latest Mi-8MTV/AMT helicopters with medical modules.
-Yeltsovka pilots fly routes in the Tomsk, Novosibirsk regions, Krasnoyarsk Territory, YaNAO, KhMAO, Komi, and Kamchatka.
+Yeltsovka pilots fly on routes in the Tomsk, Novosibirsk regions, Krasnoyarsk Territory, YaNAO, KhMAO, Komi, and Kamchatka.

 Technical characteristics of the Mi-8 helicopter: